underscoreio/essential-slick/src/pages/4-combining-actions.md

 You'll know if you need an execution context, because the compiler will tell you:

 ~~~
-error: Cannot find an implicit ExecutionContext.
+Cannot find an implicit ExecutionContext.
 You might pass
   an (implicit ec: ExecutionContext) parameter to your method
   or import scala.concurrent.ExecutionContext.Implicits.global.
 ~~~